Money movement for a zero-trust world

 • Immutable record — tamper-resistant event history that supports audits and investigations.

-• Defense-in-depth architecture — layered controls guard against replay, spoofing, and data tampering.
+• Layered security — multiple controls guard against replay, spoofing, and data tampering.

 • SOC-2 aligned approach — access controls, auditability, and secure key practices fit for regulated environments.